Table of Contents

 Part 1: What Is a “Slope” in Roofing?

-In roofing, a “slope” refers to a single, continuous surface of the roof that angles downward—often from a ridge to the eave.
+In roofing, a “slope” (also referred to as “facet” in some cases) refers to a single, continuous surface of the roof that angles downward—often from a ridge to the eave.
 Each slope functions as its own section, and damage or repairs are often assessed by slope rather than the entire roof.

 Part 2: Why Individual Slope Replacements are Common